stakater/slack-operator/README.md

 ## Running Tests

 ### Pre-requisites:
+1. Create a namespace with the name `test`
-1. Create `slack-secret` secret in test namespace
+2. Create `slack-secret` secret in test namespace

 ### To run tests:
-1. Use the following command to run tests:
+Use the following command to run tests:
 `make test OPERATOR_NAMESPACE=test USE_EXISTING_CLUSTER=true`